Vale of the Azure Sun

 - Weave fantasy stories around characters that you and your friends create.
 As a Gods & Monsters Adventure Guide you will present a fantastic world to your players’ characters: all of its great cities, lost ruins, deep forests, and horrendous creatures.

-- Five more pages with the topic adventures, and other related pages
+- 14 more pages with the topic adventures, and other related pages

-If you’re subscribed to the Biblyon Broadsheet feed in your podcast reader, look there for The Vale of the Azure Sun PDF!
+If you’re subscribed to the Biblyon Broadsheet feed in your podcast reader, look there for the Vale of the Azure Sun PDF!